lashgar/microbenchmark/README.md

 This tool provides a microbenchmarking suit to undestand the design of CUDA-capable GPGPUs in handling outstanding memory requests.
-Read [1] to read the methodology.
+Refer to [1] to read the methodology.

 # INSTALLING